sfera-labs/strato-pi-max-kernel-module/README.md

 ## Usage

-After loading the module, you will find all the available devices under the path `/sys/class/stratopimax/`.
+After installation, you will find all the available devices under the `/sys/class/stratopimax/` path.

 The following paragraphs list all the devices (directories) and properties (files) coresponding to Strato Pi Max's and its expansion boards' features.

-You can write and/or read these files to configure, monitor and control your Strato Pi Max.
+You can write to and/or read these files to configure, monitor and control your Strato Pi Max.
 The kernel module will take care of performing the corresponding GPIO or I2C operations.

 Properties with the `_config` suffix represent configuration parameters that are saved and retained across power cycles.
 Configuration parameters marked with the `CR` attribute (see the <a href="#attributes">attributes table</a> below) take effect immediately when set.
 Conversely, parameters with the `C` attribute store the value to be applied during the next *power-up* by copying it to the corresponding "runtime" property (same name without the `_config` suffix).